European shares fall back as Crimea, China PMI weigh

 * Bayer falls on UK regulatory block

-* China's lower-than-expected PMI weighs on sentiment (Adds closing prices with no other changes to text)
+* China's lower-than-expected PMI weighs on sentiment (Adds quote, details, updates prices)

 By Alistair Smout